|Commander / EDH||Legal|

 Blast of Genius

-Choose target creature or player.
+Choose target creature, player or planeswalker.
 Draw three cards, then discard a card.
-Blast of Genius deals damage equal to the discarded card's converted mana cost to that creature or player.
+Blast of Genius deals damage equal to the discarded card's converted mana cost to that permanent or player.

 Blast of Genius Discussion

 A few things: I thought they said planeswalkers can't be nonlegendary anymore.
 This is to avoid confusion with planeswalkers printed before and after the ruling, like Elspeth, Knight-Errant and Elspeth, Knight-Errant .

 Farflung Hopes doesn't break the game any more than Conjurer's Closet breaks the game.

 Niv-Mizzet, Parun, Djinn Illuminatus, Melek, Izzet Paragon, Galvanoth, and Crackling Drake are some creatures.
 Curiosity, Ophidian Eye, and Tandem Lookout go well with Niv-Mizzet, Parun, and as does Enter the Infinite.
 I've always thought that Crackleburr is fun.
 Stitch in Time/Ral Zarek and Krark's Thumb go together, and some good instants and sorceries are Risk Factor, Epic Experiment, Blast of Genius, Prophetic Bolt and Opt.
 My favorite Izzet enchantments are Firemind's Research, Future Sight, Counterbalance, and Telepathy.

 1 year ago

 Ok, so I'm seeing a deck that wants arcane adaptation and descendants path to drop big spells.
 Fair enough.